Image: Brian Quirt and Brittany Ryan at the 2019 Harold Awards (Dahlia Katz)

 Jeff Ho – Dramaturgy

-Serhat Dogantekin – Playwriting, via the TAC Newcomer and Refugee Artist Mentorship Program
+Serhat Dogantekin – Playwriting, via TAC Newcomer/Refugee Artist Mentorship Program

 Sehar Bhojani – Artistic Direction